top of page

 • EU citizens are recipients of services,

-EU citizens who are unemployed can only stay in Germany if they can finance themselves or are at least looking for work.
+EU citizens who are unemployed can only stay in Germany if they can support themselves.

-What special rights exist for persons entitled to freedom of movement?
+What special rights exist for those entitled to freedom of movement?

-EU citizenship is a very good status under migration law, as the Freedom of Movement Act (FreizügG/EU) and the European treaties grant a wide range of privileges.
-The following advantages apply to EU citizens in this respect:
+EU citizenship is a very good status under immigration law, as the Freedom of Movement Act (FreizügG/EU) and the European treaties grant a wide range of privileges.
+The following benefits apply to EU citizens:

 • facilitated permanent residence possible,